- Less than 13% of Utah residents are enrolled in Medicare.

 Medicare Advantage in Utah

 36 percent of people with Medicare in Utah were enrolled in Medicare Advantage plans as of 2018, compared with an average of 34 percent nationwide.
 The other 64 percent of Utah’s Medicare beneficiaries had opted for Original Medicare instead.
-But as is the case nationwide, Medicare Advantage plans are becoming increasingly popular: As of mid-2020, Medicare Advantage plans covered 40 percent of the state’s total Medicare population.
+But as is the case nationwide, Medicare Advantage plans are becoming increasingly popular: As of late 2021, Medicare Advantage plans covered almost 44% of the state’s total Medicare population.

 Medicare beneficiaries can switch between Medicare Advantage plans and Original Medicare (and can add or drop a Medicare Part D prescription plan) during the Medicare annual election period, which runs from October 15 to December 7 each year.
 Medicare Advantage enrollees also have the option to switch to a different Medicare Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.

 - Read our guide to Medicare’s open enrollment.

 - Understand the difference between Medigap, Medicare Advantage, and Medicare Part D.

 More than half of Original Medicare beneficiaries have supplemental coverage provided by an employer-sponsored plan or Medicaid.
 But for those who don’t, Medigap plans (also known as Medicare supplement plans) are designed to pay some or all of the out-of-pocket costs (deductibles and coinsurance) that enrollees would otherwise have to pay themselves.
 Since Original Medicare does not include a cap on out-of-pocket costs, most enrollees maintain some form of supplemental coverage, and Medigap plans are one option.